SaiTeja-Erukude/Covid-19-Visualization/README.md

 ## Covid-19 Visualization

-This project visualizes the impact of covid-19 World wide and India wide as well.
+This project visualizes the impact of covid-19 globally and India wide as well.

 ## Files description: